23 Applications of the Conservation Laws

 This equation states that the volume flow rate Q through the venturi is constant.

-It can also be seen from this latter equation that if the throat area decreases, then the flow velocity must increase there so that the continuity of the flow is satisfied, i.e., the mass and volume flow rate is constant at any one cross-section.
+It can also be seen from this latter equation that if the throat area decreases, then the flow velocity must increase there so that the continuity of the flow is satisfied, i.e., the mass and volume flow rate are constant at any one cross-section.
 Conversely, if the area of the throat increases, the flow velocity must decrease.
 Moreover, from the previous discussion of Bernoulli’s equation, remember that when the velocity increases, the pressure decreases; conversely, when the velocity decreases, the pressure increases, i.e.,

 (10) \begin{equation*} p + \frac{1}{2} \varrho V^2 = \mbox{\small constant} \end{equation*}